pocomane/brewed-in-the-apocalypse/bita.md

 deck and take the book without no one noticing her.
 Alice, what Anne does next?
 ```

+Normally, the scenarist decides if an NPC fails or is successful in taking any
+action.
+However the player may influence the outcome if the following moves are
+triggered.

 __Helping NPCs__ - When you help someone and you have to roll: